eureka2/G6K/README.md

 ### Apache
 You must add the `AllowOverride All` directive in the `VirtualHost` block of the server configuration.

-Assume G6K is installed in the directory `/var/www/html/simulator` :
+Assuming G6K is installed in the directory `/var/www/html/simulator` :

 ```
 <VirtualHost *:80>